simeonov-simeon/100-days-of-code-projects/README.md

-# 100-Days-Of-Code
+# 100-Days-Of-Code-Projects
-100 Days Of Code with HTML/CSS and JavaScript.
+This is the main repository for all of the projects for the 100 Days Of Code Challenge with HTML/CSS and JavaScript.

 # Overview